hamspaldo/GithubNotes/README.md

 Connect your instance of R to Spark cluster on Azure Databricks
 ---------------------------------------------------------------

-1.  in Databricks notbook running on the cluster you need to run:
+1.  in Databricks notebook on the cluster you need to run:

 ``` r
 ## source: https://docs.databricks.com/spark/latest/sparkr/sparklyr.html